Honestly I think that half the success that Johnny Depp receives in Italy, is due to Fabio Boccanera and his awesome talent.

-Being familiar with the Depp topic, I insist on emphasizing Fabio’s great talent of dubbing the same actor by modulating his voice according to his interpretation.
+Being familiar with the Depp topic, I insist on emphasizing Fabio Boccanera ’s great talent of dubbing the same actor by modulating his voice according to his interpretation.

 Depp plays always very original and dissimilar characters, always strange and over the top.
 In fact, Willy Wonka of “Charlie and The Chocolate Factory” is very different from Mad Hatter in “Alice in Wonderland” and Captain Jack Sparrow in the brilliant saga of “Pirates of the Caribbean”.
 The undoubted art of Fabio, it’s certainly not for me to say, lies in restoring interpretations always different, always new, original and extremely adherent to the characters.

 Fabio Boccanera, first of all my congratulations and my admiration for your total ability to convey emotions … are you aware that the public, even if unconsciously perceives what you deliver?

 Of course I am.
 It is a work of extreme satisfaction – for me, totally satisfying.
 Some of my colleagues aspire to show their faces, but I like my job and I am happy about what I can do and convey to the public, rather, I’m flattered by the accolades of appreciation from those who follow me and love me.

 I believe that the skill of a voice actor is far greater than that of the ‘onstage actor’.
 They can use their facial expressions and physicality to arouse emotions and reactions while you have “only” your voice to do that, so the task is certainly more difficult.